C Line Extension

-The C Line (Green) Extension to Torrance Transit Project is a transit project to extend the Los Angeles County Metropolitan Transportation Authority C Line (formerly known as the Green Line) from its terminus in Redondo Beach to Torrance.
-It is expected to open for service between 2030 and 2033.
+The C Line Extension to Torrance (formerly the Green Line Extension to Torrance) is a project by Los Angeles Metro to extend the K Line from its terminus in Redondo Beach to Torrance.
+It is expected to open for service between 2036.
 The project was known as the South Bay Metro Light Rail Extension in planning.

+The project will be an extension of the K Line.
+The project was initially planned as an extension of the C Line, although service changes on November 3, 2024 redirected the C Line to Aviation/Century station and the K Line took over the C Line's west segment from Aviation/Century station to Redondo Beach station.
+The official name of the project has not yet been changed to reflect the service change.

 Overview

-Metro is currently working on the initial environmental study of a corridor extension of the C Line from its Redondo terminus toward the southeast.
-The extension would roughly follow the Harbor Subdivision right of way into the South Bay, to the proposed Torrance Regional Transit Center (RTC).
+Los Angeles Metro prepared an initial environmental study of a corridor extension of the K Line from its Redondo Beach terminus toward the southeast.
+The extension roughly follows the Harbor Subdivision right of way into the South Bay, to the proposed Torrance Transit Center (RTC).

-A study of the South Bay Extension was necessary to initiate the publication of a Draft Environmental Impact Report (DEIR).
-The study was expected to be completed in 2011, but the project was placed on hold in the Spring of 2012 due to uncertain funding.
+A study of the South Bay Extension was necessary to initiate the publication of a draft environmental impact report (DEIR).
+The study was expected to be completed in 2011, but the project was placed on hold in the spring of 2012 due to uncertain funding.
 With the passage of Measure M in 2016, $619 million was earmarked for the Green Line Extension south and the study resumed.
+The timeline was also expected to be accelerated under the Twenty-eight by '28 initiative.
 The environmental impact report was scheduled to be released in March 2022, but was ultimately pushed back to fall/winter 2022.
 Preparing the report led the agency to study further alternatives for grade separations along the two routes.
 The draft environmental impact report was eventually released in January 2023.
+The final EIR was released on September 12, 2025.